PowerMAN v Microsoft System Center Configuration Manager® (SCCM) / Intune ®

 solution for Windows XP and later.

-SCCM is a complex and costly product.
-It offers a complete enterprise IT management solution but will not be
+SCCM and Intune are both complex and costly products.
+They offers a complete enterprise IT management solution but will not be

 in Windows itself but does not compare to the more evolved and focused support present in a specialist product such as PowerMAN.

-The major reason for this is that the SCCM power management feature is built around the underlying power management engine in the operating system.
+The major reason for this is that both the SCCM and Intune power management features are built around the underlying power management engine in the Windows operating system.

 This means that the features supported on each operating system release are limited to the timeout based power features present in that specific release of Windows

-A second limitation of SCCM is that, whilst supporting peak and off-peak time-bound power management policies, it does not allow power management
+A second limitation of SCCM is that, whilst it does support peak and off-peak time-bound power management policies, it does not allow power management

-policies and actions to be scheduled for specific times, does not allow users to opt-out or allow exclusions for specific programs, files or times of day.
+policies to be scheduled for specific times, does not allow users to opt-out or allow exclusions for specific programs, files or times of day.

-Further, SCCM offers no way to warn users about an impending power management action or allow them to cancel it.
+Further, neither product can warn users about an impending power management action or allow them to cancel it.
 This one-size-fits all approach limits

-A final, and perhaps most crucial, limitation of SCCM is that the product does not include an anti-insomnia feature.
-This greatly reduces the
+A final, and perhaps most crucial, limitation of both SCCM and Intune is that neither product includes an anti-insomnia feature.

-effectiveness of power management especially when longer timeout periods (typically over 15 minutes) are used.
+This can greatly reduce the effectiveness of power management, especially when longer timeout periods (typically over 15 minutes) are used.
 SCCM does provide a PC insomnia report

 but does not include any feature to overcome insomnia itself.
-This vital omission makes SCCM power management unsuitable in many environments.
+This vital omission makes SCCM power management inconsistent in many environments.

 PowerMAN is a best of breed power management solution.
 PowerMAN was designed specifically for effective power management and

-offers features above and beyond those present in SCCM:
+offers features above and beyond those present in SCCM and Intune:

 Power Management Feature